Worried about pollution when travelling in Asia? The Easy Solution

 • Cleans as small as 0.1micron

-• Cheap, lightweight & easily packed.
+• Cheap, lightweight & easily packed for travellers.

 • Also great for reducing smells, and other non-pollution contaminants (Dust, Mould, Bacteria etc)